Recognition of Prior Learning

-RPL assessment is a rigorous process that conducted to the same standard as undertaking summative assessment for accredited programs of study.
-Pursuing RPL requires the Candidate to provide specific and relevant evidence that their existing skills and knowledge aligns to the requirements of each training product.
+Recognition of Prior Learning (RPL) assessment is a rigorous process that is conducted to the same standard as undertaking summative assessment for accredited programs of study.
+Pursuing RPL requires the candidate to provide specific and relevant evidence that their existing skills and knowledge align with the requirements of each training product.

 RPL assessment will be undertaken by a qualified vocational assessor with expertise in the subject, content and/or skills area, as well as knowledge of and expertise in RPL assessment.

 The process is designed to recognise prior learning regardless of how, when and where it was acquired, provided the learning is relevant to the learning outcomes in the qualification.